Whatmanhere/Hydra/README.md

 # Hydra
-a good and opensource dissasembler for both 64 and 32 bits files dot 64 is a unique dissasembler only based on python dot64 is only made by 1 person in less than 24 hours more features will come to it some features: dumper
+a good and opensource dissasembler for both 64 and 32 bits files Hydra is a unique dissasembler only based on python Hydra is only made by 1 person in less than 24 hours more features will come to it some features: dumper